 Supported Files for Lectures

-Udemy for Business courses can include article, video and mashup lectures, and these can be created using several different types of files.
+Udemy for Business courses can include article, video, presentation and mashup lectures, and these can be created using several different types of files.

 - Article lectures can be created using the platform’s built in, text editor, and .JPG, .PNG .BMP and .GIF files can be inserted into the article using the add image option.
 Please note that the image files must be smaller than 1 MB.